KishanMunjpara2002/Policy-Inspector/README.md

 # Streamlit App for Policy Inspector
 This Streamlit application serves as a tool to generate responses based on user input, utilizing the Llama-2-13b model from Hugging Face and a pre-trained MiniLM-L6-v2 model for embeddings.
 The application allows users to upload a dataset in Excel format containing 'Query' and 'Response' columns.
 Upon uploading the dataset, users can input a prompt, and the system generates a response based on the input prompt using the pre-trained models.

-##Features
+## Features
-Dataset Upload: Users can upload an Excel file containing a dataset with 'Query' and 'Response' columns.
+1.Dataset Upload: Users can upload an Excel file containing a dataset with 'Query' and 'Response' columns.
-Prompt-based Response: Users can input a prompt, and the system generates a response based on the input prompt using the pre-trained models.
+2.Prompt-based Response: Users can input a prompt, and the system generates a response based on the input prompt using the pre-trained models.
-Response Exploration: The application provides the capability to explore the raw response object and the source text.
+3.Response Exploration: The application provides the capability to explore the raw response object and the source text.

 1. Clone the repository: